wmmarcelino/learning_rust/README.md

 ## About

-In this repository are the Rust codes implementing the most basic data structures to exercise the concepts of ownership, movement and borrowing.
+This repository contains Rust codes to practice the concepts of ownership, movement and borrowing, as well as using the main crates used in Rust development.

 ## Code organization

-The data structure codes are organized by folders.
-This means that each folder, which might has one or more files, corresponds to the implementation of a data structure.
+The codes are organized by folders.
+This means that each folder, which might has one or more files, corresponds to its implementation.

 - `single_linked_list`
+- `toml_reader`
+- `xml_reader`
+- `json_reader`

 ## Contribution